 Where To Stay in Cape Town for Backpackers

-For me, this was the best choice.
+After a bit of research, 91 Loop seemed far and away the best choice.
 It had an amazing central location as well as a spacious and modern common area.
 There was a restaurant downstairs that often was converted into event space for small concerts, wine tastings, and more.
 There was always something going on at 91 Loop and it was the perfect mix of social while allowing you to have space for yourself.

 There are quite a few hostels in Cape Town, although most backpackers will flock to the most popular half-dozen or so.
 Along with 91 Loop, those other hostels are: